• Skip to main content

 72,550 SF

-The structure, designed in accordance with the Ohio School Facilities Commission (OSFC) design manual, includes site and building amenities developed for the special student population and numerous sustainable features.
-Some of the design features include a Geothermal heating and cooling system to reduce energy consumption, a North/South long axis building orientation, roof monitors and a main entry spine with clerestory windows to maximize daylight in the building.
+The structure, designed following the Ohio School Facilities Commission (OSFC) design manual, includes site and building amenities developed for the special student population and numerous sustainable features.
+Some design features include a Geothermal heating and cooling system to reduce energy consumption, a North/South long axis building orientation, roof monitors, and a main entry spine with clerestory windows to maximize daylight in the building.

 The two-story building utilizes exterior and interior masonry bearing walls and structural steel that support a precast concrete floor system and a structural steel roof system.
 The numerous large exterior windows presented structural challenges that required careful coordination with the architectural design to maintain enough bearing wall between the windows.
 The roof monitors also required careful coordination with the design of the building.